jainhemant163/webapp/README.md

 }

 ## Deploy Instructions

-MySQL port is default 3306 .
+   MySQL port is default 3306
    Server: server side as RESTful architectural style.
-As a default, it is listening at http://localhost:8080/
+As a default, it is listening at http://localhost:8080/ Code Deploy for AMI --> Code Deploy for Lambda Function --> Code Deploy for WebApp

 ## Running Tests
    Our test files are in the file "src/test", all the functional tests and module tests are included in this file.
+   Check for valid email ID.
+   Check for stacks creation and deletion

 ## CI/CD
+### Create the CI-CI stack
+### Create the networking stack
+### Trigger the build for circleci using the curl command
+### Create the application Stack
+### Trigger the build for circleci using the curl command to deploy the code in ubuntu ami built.